amitmnnit/after_party/README.md

 # after_party
 Automated post-deploy tasks for Python/Django.
 Your deployment is the party.
-This is the after party
+This is the after party.